IgniteUI/igniteui-blazor-examples/browser/IgBlazorSamples.Test/ReadMe.md

 - In the **Test Explorer** you can run all tests or individually now.

 NOTE: The `./browser/IgBlazorSamples.Test/` project once built, will generate all the tests and they should appear in the test explorer

+# Resources

+- For general guidance related to Playwright tests - https://playwright.dev/dotnet/docs/

+- Generating selectors / tests code using Playwright Codegen - https://playwright.dev/dotnet/docs/codegen-intro

+- Disabling headless run for tests locally - uncomment the headless launch option in `./browser/.runsettings` or in the test solution under `Solution Items/.runsettings`.

+- Debugging in VS - Right click a test and choose debug.
+Should have a breakpoint of course in test :P.

+- Debugging with Playwright Inspector - https://playwright.dev/dotnet/docs/debug.
+Pretty much add `await page.PauseAsync();` to the start of a test or elsewhere and the Playwright inspector will start at that point onward.

+- Viewing trace of a failed test group(usually artifact from a build) - https://playwright.dev/dotnet/docs/trace-viewer#opening-the-trace